Heidi Heitkamp: Political positions

-Health care
+Healthcare

-Heitkamp has said that the Patient Protection and Affordable Care Act contains "good and bad" elements and that "it needs to be fixed."
+Heitkamp has said that the Affordable Care Act contains "good and bad" elements and that "it needs to be fixed."
 She criticized her Senate race opponent Rick Berg for wanting to repeal the law, citing concerns about insurance companies denying coverage to children with preexisting conditions.

-During the United States federal government shutdown of 2013, Heitkamp criticized Republican attempts to use the Continuing Appropriations Resolution as "a vehicle to legislate other issues," such as the defunding of the Patient Protection and Affordable Care Act and a delay of its individual mandate.
+During the United States federal government shutdown of 2013, Heitkamp criticized Republican attempts to use the Continuing Appropriations Resolution as "a vehicle to legislate other issues," such as the defunding of the Affordable Care Act and a delay of its individual mandate.
 She was one of 14 members of the bipartisan Senate group that negotiated the compromise that was the basis of the eventual deal to end the shutdown.
 During the 2013 government shutdown, Heitkamp donated about $8,000 of her salary to North Dakota charities that support veterans, provide healthcare supplies to those that cannot afford them, and raise breast cancer awareness.

-In January 2018, Heitkamp was one of six Democrats to join Republican senators in voting to confirm Trump's nominee for Health secretary, Alex Azar.
+In January 2018, Heitkamp was one of six Democrats to join Republican senators in voting to confirm President Donald Trump's nominee for Health and Human Services Secretary Alex Azar.

 Economic issues

 Heitkamp sought to get the Trump Administration "to get the Export-Import Bank in high gear to help North Dakota's economy."

 Heitkamp said she would support a balanced budget amendment to the Constitution "with exceptions" if elected.
 She said the exceptions would include wartime spending, Social Security, Medicare, and a ban on tax cuts for those making more than $1 million per year.

 Heitkamp announced in a 2012 campaign press release that she supports the Buffett Rule.
 She supports implementing the Buffett Rule via the Paying a Fair Share Act, which would require those making a gross income of $1 million or more to pay at least a 30% federal tax rate.

-After Trump's inauguration, Heitkamp was described as being "under intense pressure from the president to defect to the tax reform cause."
+After Trump's inauguration in 2017, Heitkamp was described as being "under intense pressure from the president to defect to the tax reform cause."
 On December 1, 2017, she joined every Democrat and 14 House and Senate Republicans in voting against the Tax Cuts and Jobs Act of 2017.

 Heitkamp was described in 2017 as wanting "to use her White House connections to prod Trump to take a softer view on trade".

 Politico wrote in 2017 that Heitkamp "hates the White House's budget's agriculture cuts and believes they'd devastate North Dakota".

 Heitkamp was one of the chief architects of a bank deregulation bill that rolled back provisions of Dodd-Frank.
 Many progressives, most notably Elizabeth Warren, have urged her colleagues to oppose the bill.
 She was one of 17 Democrats who broke with the majority of their party and voted with Republicans to ease bank regulations.
 Trump invited Heitkamp to take part in the signing ceremony after the bill's passage.